 Losses, if any, on long-term contracts are provided for when anticipated.
 We recognize loss provisions on original equipment contracts to the extent that estimated inventoriable manufacturing, engineering, product warranty and product performance guarantee costs, as appropriate, exceed the projected revenue from the products contemplated under the contractual arrangement.
 For new commitments, we generally record loss provisions at the earlier of contract announcement or contract signing except for certain requirements contracts under which losses are recorded based upon receipt of the purchase order which obligates us to perform.
 For existing commitments, anticipated losses on contracts are recognized in the period in which losses become evident.
-Products contemplated under the contractual arrangement include products purchased under the contract and, in the large commercial engine and wheels and brakes businesses, future highly probable sales of replacement parts required by regulation that are expected to be purchased subsequently for incorporation into the original equipment.
-Revenue projections used in determining contract loss provisions are based upon estimates of the quantity, pricing and timing of future product deliveries.
-We measure the extent of progress toward completion on our long-term commercial aerospace equipment and helicopter production type contracts using units-of-delivery.
-In addition, we use the cost-to-cost method for elevator and escalator sales, installation and modernization contracts in the commercial businesses and certain aerospace development contracts.
-For long-term aftermarket contracts, we recognize revenue over the contract period in proportion to the costs expected to be incurred in performing services under the contract.
+Products contemplated under the contractual arrangement include products purchased under the contract and, in the large commercial engine and wheels and brakes businesses, future highly probable sales of replacement parts required by regulation that are expected to be purchased subsequently, pricing and timing of future product deliveries.
+We measure the extent of progress toward completion on our long-term commercial aerospace equipment and helicopter products in the contracts using units-of-delivery.
+In addition, we use the cost-to-cost method for elevator and escalator sales, installation and modemization contracts in proportion to the costs expected to be incurred in performing services under the contract.
 Contract accounting also requires estimates of future costs over the performance period of the contract as well as an estimate of award fees and other sources of revenue.